 Other tiles that make up the board are jail (you cannot move for a while), chance and community chest tiles (you draw a card from a deck that contains either positive or negative impact on you – you pay or you receive money), utilities and railroads (properties that work a bit different as regular).

-You can find more about family of Monopoly games on BoardGameGeek.
+You can find more about the family of Monopoly games on BoardGameGeek.

-Clicking on the pictures below will take you to Amazon page.
-If you then decide to buy something, I will earn a small commission – to no extra cost to you.
+Clicking on the pictures below will take you to the Amazon page.
+If you then decide to buy something, I will earn a commission – I am a member of the Amazon Associates program.

-Houses and hotels are unfortunately plastic not wooden (try looking for retro version).
-Trading is done with good ol’ cash, so a lot of manual calculations must be made and one of the player must second-role as a banker.
+Houses and hotels are unfortunately plastic not wooden (try looking for retroversion).
+Trading is done with good old cash, so a lot of manual calculations must be made and one of the players must second-role as a banker.
 2-6 players can play.

 - Classic rules, classic properties